 Yet as always with these matters, the weekly Close was more important than temporary trading weakness below it.
 And the DECEMBER S&P 500 FUTURE held overall against low-4,300 support, and ended the week back above the low 4,400 area.
-The extent of the temporary selloff means that it needs to be treated as a 4,410 weekly up channel DOWN Break.
-Yet that also means the Close back above it establishes it as a Negated DOWN Break, and therefore a support area.
-That is also consistent with weekly MA-13 moving up to the 4,430 area this week.
+The extent of the temporary selloff means that it needed to be treated as a 4,410 weekly up channel DOWN Break.

+Yet that also means the Close back above it established it as a Negated DOWN Break, and therefore a support area.
+That is also consistent with weekly MA-13 moving up to the 4,425 area last week.
+That said, the 4,348 area had reverted to the key support again last week on renewed pressure.

-That said, the 4,348 area has reverted to the key support again this week on renewed pressure.
-And much like last week, it was temporarily violated early this week.
-The difference is that the daily 'trend flow' is a bit different, where last week it was seriously violated on Monday and churned around it on Tuesday prior to recovering so well.
-This week it slipped on Tuesday, and is churning around it today with much less slippage.
-Will this see another late week recovery?
+And much like previous, it was temporarily violated early last week.
+The difference is that the daily 'trend flow' is a bit different, where the previous week it was seriously violated on Monday and churned around it on Tuesday prior to recovering so well. last week it slipped on Tuesday, and was churning around early Thursday with much less slippage.